Get the Product-Led Storytelling Playbook—Free

 B2B marketing remains a game of funnels.

-Going the demand gen route by becoming a media company doesn’t change that.
+Going the demand gen route by becoming a media company won’t change that anytime soon.
 If Outreach’s purchase of Sales Hacker didn’t contribute anything to bottom-line metrics, I doubt other B2B SaaS would tread this path.

 Patrick Campbell said it best: